nystudio107/bundle-installer/README.md

 Since Twig Bundle Installer is looking for a directory in your project root named `templates/` that points to your Twig templates directory:

 * You should treat the `templates/vendor/` directory as **read only** just like you do the `vendor/` directory
-* If you store your templates somewhere else, for now you must create a symlink or alias from `templates/` to where you store your templates
+* If you store your templates somewhere else, you can create a symlink or alias from `templates/` to where you store your templates, or you can set the `TEMPLATES_VENDOR_DIR` environment variable (either in the environment itself, or in your `.env` file in your project root if you're using [Dotenv](https://github.com/vlucas/phpdotenv))
-* If you exclude your `vendor/` directory from your Git repo, you probably would want to add `templates/vendor/` to your `.gitignore` as well
+* If you exclude your `vendor/` directory from your Git repo, you probably would want to add `templates/vendor/` to your `.gitignore` as well.
+Twig Bundle Installer will automatically put `.gitignore` file in the `templates/vendor/` directory for you

 Example `.gitignore` file:
 ```